The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 ## Opener

-This should be your go-to for starting off a single target fight:
+This should be your go-to for starting a single target fight:

 - Stormbite
   - The Wanderer's Minuet